Mass. pizza shop owner says he's gotten death threats over feud with Barstool's Dave Portnoy

 At one point, Redd called Portnoy a joke, another jab that "El Presidente" countered, saying that he's sold his business that he founded in 2003 twice for hundreds of millions and then bought it back for "a buck" -- Portnoy was once again named the owner of his media brand after buying it back from Penn Entertainment in August.

-The nearly 10-minute review turned expletive rant ends with Portnoy saying, "You know what the best part of that was?
+The nearly 10-minute review-turned-expletive-laden rant ends with Portnoy saying, "You know what the best part of that was?
 I gave it a ridiculously low score before he came out."

-A paper plate that was posted in Dragon Pizza's storefront said they're not talking about it: "Orders only."

-And on Yelp, reviews of the business have been temporarily blocked due to increased public attention.
+On Yelp, reviews of the business were temporarily blocked due to increased public attention.

 "While we don’t take a stand one way or the other when it comes to this incident, we’ve temporarily disabled the posting of content to this page as we work to investigate whether the content you see here reflects actual consumer experiences rather than the recent events," an alert on the pizzeria's Yelp page reads.
 "Please note that we apply this same policy regardless of the business and regardless of the topic at issue.
 If you’re here to leave a review based on a first-hand experience with the business, please check back at a later date."